 This is what it looks like in natural light and when it’s not melting – photo courtesy of Weight Watchers.

 Every day I’d have fresh fruit or a little cereal for breakfast, along with my usual spirulina carrot apple ginger juice, then a bit of one of the salads they sent, for lunch (I received the chicken salad with dried cranberries, the potato – egg white salad, and the macaroni salad, but there’s more, which you can see HERE), and one of the fresh meals for dinner.
 The fresh meals are not as small as you would think, and they’re delicious; they taste fattening.
 I especially loved the meat loaf with garlic mashed potatoes, the three cheese macaroni, and the BBQ chicken.
 The delicatessen salads tasted just like the stuff you get from a deli!
 The only criticism I have is, the egg whites in the potato salad were a tad rubbery and need to be cut smaller.
 LOVE, LOVE, LOVED the chicken salad!

 Verdict.
 I try not use a scale, as I prefer to go by how my clothes fit and how I feel.
 However, I did this time.
 I dropped 6 lbs barely doing anything other than sticking to these meals.
 Whether you need to lose a little, or a lot of weight, I highly recommend you give these fresh meals and delicatessen salads a shot.

 Having said all that, here’s the best part..they’re cheap!
-Fresh Meals are only $2.99 each, and deli salads are $1.99-$2.99!
-You can find them in the refrigerated areas of the deli or meat sections at most supermarkets.
+Fresh Meals are only $2.99 each, and delicatessen salads are $1.99-$2.99!
+You can find them in the refrigerated areas of the delicatessen or meat sections at most supermarkets.
 Once again, you can see the various selections of Fresh Meals and Delicatessen salads, HERE.